 Some ‘natural remedies’ can be misleading!
 Even though fruits, vegetables, and spices are natural ingredients and safe to eat, that doesn’t mean they can be effective for your vagina.
 And it’s possible they might even cause infections that were not there in the first place.

 Top 10 home vagina tightening remedies

 1. Lemon Juice

-Despite lemon’s numerous health benefits when taken orally, lemon juice can cause pain, irritation, and inflammation when directly applied to the vagina, vulva, and labia.
-It causes imbalances in your vagina’s healthy pH levels, which can cause urinary incontinence (peeing involuntarily) because of its acidic nature, and it does not prevent sexually transmitted diseases, as some people believe.
+Despite lemon’s numerous health benefits when taken orally, lemon juice may cause pain, irritation, and inflammation when directly applied to the vagina, vulva, and labia.

 2. Aloe vera